jenkinsci/declarative-pipeline-migration-assistant-plugin/README.md

 ```
 @Extension
-public class ShellConverter implements BuilderConverter
+public class ShellConverter extends SingleTypedConverter<Shell>
     @Override
-    public ModelASTStage convert( ConverterRequest request, ConverterResult converterResult, Builder builder )
+    public boolean convert( ConverterRequest request, ConverterResult result, Object target )
     {
+       Shell shell = (Shell) target;
+       /* Do some work to generate a new stage... */
+       ModelASTStage stage = new ModelASTStage( this );

-       return the stage corresponding to the conversion or modify the model
+       // use an utility method to add the stage to the pipeline model
-    }

-    @Override
-    public boolean canConvert( Builder builder )
-    {
-        return true if your implementation is able to convert the Builder passed as a parameter
+       ModelASTUtils.addStage(request.getModelASTPipelineDef(), stage);

+       // true for success, false for failure
+       return true;
     }
 ```